sumudinnovation4-debug/Newcampus/README.md

 # CampusPlug

-CampusPlug is a campus-first social marketplace platform built for university communities.
-It combines marketplace listings with escrow-protected payments, a social feed, student profiles, campus-based discovery, alerts, and engagement tracking into one modern web app.
+CampusPlug is a secure campus marketplace built for university communities — a trusted place for students to buy, sell, and get things delivered, with escrow-protected payments on every transaction. **5,000+ students and counting.**

-The product is designed around one idea: students should be able to discover campus conversations, services, products, updates, and trusted people in one place.
+Social features — a campus feed, profiles, and alerts — exist to bring students back to the marketplace, keeping them engaged between transactions rather than competing with it for attention.

 ---